spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/aws.md

 ---
 sidebar_label: "AWS"
-title: "Creating new clusters on Palette"
+title: "Amazon Web Services (AWS)"
 description: "The methods of creating clusters for a speedy deployment on any CSP"
+tags: ["public cloud", "aws"]
 hide_table_of_contents: false
 ---

-# Overview

-Palette supports integration with [Amazon Web Services](https://aws.amazon.com/).
+Palette supports integration with [Amazon Web Services](https://aws.amazon.com).
 You can deploy and manage [Host Clusters](/glossary-all#hostcluster) in AWS.
 To get started check out the [Register and Manage AWS Accounts](/clusters/public-cloud/aws/add-aws-accounts).